pololu/rpicsim/README.md

 The names Microchip, PIC, MPLAB, and MPASM are trademarks of Microchip Technology Incorporated.
 RPicSim is not written, supported, or endorsed by Microchip.

-For complete documentation, see the [RPicSim API documentation](http://www.davidegrayson.com/hold/rpicsim/_index.html) and the [RPicSim manual](http://www.davidegrayson.com/hold/rpicsim/file.Manual.html).
+<github>For complete documentation, see the [RPicSim API documentation](http://www.davidegrayson.com/hold/rpicsim/_index.html) and the [RPicSim manual](http://www.davidegrayson.com/hold/rpicsim/file.Manual.html).</github>

 The gem is not on RubyGems.org yet, but you can [download it from here](http://www.davidegrayson.com/hold/rpicsim-1.0.1.gem) and install it with: